-Grant Thornton Audit Pty Ltd continues in office as auditor.
+Grant Thornton Audit Pty Ltd continues in office in accordance with section 327 of the Corporations Act 2001.

 This report is made in accordance with a resolution of Directors, pursuant to section 298(2)(a) of the Corporations Act 2001.